OMGeeky/homecontrol.esp-sensors/docs/esp32_deployment_guide.md

-# ESP32 Deployment Guide for Button-Triggered Display Example
+# ESP32 Deployment Guide for Button-Triggered Display Application

-This guide provides step-by-step instructions for setting up and deploying the `button_triggered_display.py` example to an ESP32 microcontroller.
+This guide provides step-by-step instructions for setting up and deploying the button-triggered display application to an ESP32 microcontroller.

 ## Required Hardware Components